PLATINUM2022

 Mission

-Catholic Charities Atlanta provides supportive services that enable families to overcome barriers and achieve self-sufficiency.
+Catholic Charities Atlanta provides transformative services that empower families to overcome barriers and achieve self-sufficiency.

 Ruling year info